-- As soon as possible after the birth starting in the hospital, if you can wear a clean, well-fitting bra (like a sports bra).
-Wear it both day and night. - If you have engorgement, put cold packs or washed green cabbage leaves on your breasts.
-Do this 3 times a day for 15 minutes at a time.
-(Cold packs may be purchased, or you may use bags of frozen peas or crushed ice, wrapped in a thin towel.) - Take over-the-counter pain medication as needed for pain. - If your breasts are painfully full, you may want to squeeze just enough milk to relieve the pressure.
-(Continue to use ice packs.) - Avoid any kind of breast stimulation (for example, keep warm water from hitting your breasts for a long time when showering) since it encourages milk production.
+- As soon as possible after the birth starting in the hospital, if you can - wear a clean, well-fitting bra (such as a sports bra).
+Wear the bra both day and night. - If engorgement occurs, apply cold packs or washed green cabbage leaves to your breasts.
+Do this 3 times a day for 15 minutes.
+(Cold packs may be purchased, or you may use bags of frozen peas or crushed ice, wrapped in a thin towel.) - Take over-the-counter pain medication as needed for discomfort. - If your breasts are painfully full, you may want to squeeze just enough milk to relieve the pressure.
+(Continue to use ice packs.) - Avoid any kind of breast stimulation (for example, letting warm water hit your breasts for extended periods of time when showering) since it encourages milk production.

-If you have questions about how to stop your milk from coming in, ask your nurse or doctor for additional information.
-Read A Guide to Breastfeeding for more information on how to avoid or manage the challenges that can come with breastfeeding.
+If you have questions about how to stop your milk from coming in, ask your nurse or doctor for more information.